Position

 Customs Entry Writer Job Description Sample

-We are seeking a detail-oriented and knowledgeable Customs Entry Writer to join our logistics team.
-The ideal candidate will have expertise in preparing and submitting customs entry documentation accurately and efficiently.
-This role requires a strong understanding of international trade regulations, customs procedures, and import/export documentation.
+We are seeking a skilled Customs Entry Writer to join our logistics and import/export team.
+The ideal candidate will be responsible for preparing and managing customs entry documentation, ensuring compliance with all relevant regulations and guidelines.

 Responsibilities:

-• Prepare and submit accurate and complete customs entry documentation in a timely manner.
+• Prepare accurate and detailed customs entry documentation for imports and exports.

-• Communicate with customs brokers, freight forwarders, and other stakeholders to ensure smooth customs clearance.
+• Collaborate with customs brokers, freight forwarders, and other stakeholders to facilitate the customs clearance process.

 Qualifications